-- Accommodate banquet seating for 2,500 to 3,000 guests at round tables of no more than 10. - Allow for a stage area with a two/three- tiered head table arrangement for 100 seats. - Area for the military band. - Dance floor if desired. - Additional space for entertainment should the Host State incorporate this f.
-Planned Required Events
+- i.
+Accommodate banquet seating for 2,500 to 3,000 guests at round tables of no more than 10. - ii.
+Allow for a stage area with a two/three- tiered head table arrangement for 100 seats. - iii.
+Area for the military band if applicable. - iv.
+Dance floor if desired or applicable. - v.
+Additional space for entertainment should the Host State incorporate this.

-• It is desirable, but not mandatory, that the States Dinner space be a separate space from the exhibit hall space.
+vi.
+It is desirable, but not mandatory, that the States Dinner space be a separate space from the exhibit hall space.

-- If the states dinner is going to be held in the same exact area as the business sessions it must be identified, and the Conference Center must agree to the timing to make the flip. - If the states dinner is going to be held somewhere other than where the business sessions were than the additional AV, building of the stage and any other ancillary costs will be taken into consideration.
+- vii.
+If the states dinner is going to be held in the same exact area as the business sessions it must be identified, and the Conference Center must agree to the timing to make the flip. - viii.
+If the states dinner is going to be held somewhere other than where the business sessions were then the additional AV, building the stage and any other ancillary costs will be taken into consideration.